Energy in Ireland: Renewable Energy

-Non-renewable energy
+Renewable energy includes wind, solar, biomass and geothermal energy sources.

+Biomass power

 Non-renewable energy refers to energy generated from domestic and commercial waste in Energy-from-Waste plants.
 The Dublin Waste-to-Energy Facility burns waste to provide heat to generate electricity and provide district heating for areas of Dublin.

 The contribution of non-renewable energy to Ireland’s energy supply is show by the graph.
 The quantity of energy is in thousand tonnes of oil equivalent.

+Solar power

+Photovoltaic (PV) modules on domestic roofs are becoming more common, following the removal of VAT and an increase in grants, with 60,000 homes fitted by summer 2023, increasing at 500 per week, with a 2023 capacity of 700MW that is generating 600,000Mwh.
+A University College Cork satellite survey identified 1 million homes with a suitable orientation to suit 10 roof panels.

-Wind
+Wind power

 Wood

 The Department of Agriculture, Food and the Marine have responsibility for the Forest Service and forestry policy in Ireland.
 Coillte (a commercial state company operating in forestry, land based businesses, renewable energy and panel products) and Coford (the Council for Forest Research and Development) also fall under that Department's remit.

 Wood is used by households that rely on solid fuels for home heating.
 It is used in open fireplaces, stoves and biomass boilers.

 In 2014, the Department produced a draft bioenergy strategy.
 In compiling the strategy, the Department worked closely with the Department of Agriculture in terms of the potential of sustainable wood biomass for energy purposes.